witnesschain-com/operator-cli/README.md

    wt1                            30-04-2024 11:36:16
    -------------------------------------------------------
 ```
 4. `delete` - This command will delete a key.
 This command will need a flag --key-name(-k).
-The name given will be searched in the `decrypted_keys` and deleted
+The name given will be searched in the `.decrypted_keys` and deleted
 ```
 $ watchtower-operator keys delete -k wt1